ash-pal/Credit-Management/README.md

 ---
 This website was done as an internship task given by The Sparks Foundation (GRIPS) during August 2020.

 It is a platform that provides a basic facility of transfering credits from one user to another with just some clicks.
 Get to know about the users whose credit you want to increase or decrease.
-Also, there is a funtionality of transaction history which let's us know which user has lost or received how much credit amount and when.
+Also, there is a functionality of transaction history which lets us know which user has lost or received how much credit amount and when.

 _Check out the links_: